The early developer

 Wayne "Ned" Larkins, who was born today, was a thunderous opening batsman and one of the more enigmatic characters in English cricket's recent history.
 He frequently murdered modest bowling at county level but six Tests between 1979 and 1981 brought no fifties, and it was a major surprise when Larkins was handpicked by Graham Gooch as his opening partner for the daunting 1989-90 tour of West Indies.
 For a while, though, Larkins delivered.
 He made 75 for once out in the unforgettable victory in Jamaica, and added a cool 54 in the next match in Trinidad.
 But he bagged a pair in Barbados, didn't feature in the English summer of 1990, and played his last Test in Sydney the following winter.

 Birth of the tragic Trevor Madondo, who died of malaria at the age of 24 in 2001.
 Madondo was one of Zimbabwe's most promising cricketers, an attacking right-hand batsman and occasional wicketkeeper.
 He played in three Tests and made an unbeaten 74 in his last Test innings, against New Zealand in Wellington in 2000-01.

 Scotland's middle-order batsman Neil McCallum, born today, started his one-day career with a half-century against Pakistan.
 Eight matches later he made his maiden century, against Kenya, in Nairobi in a match Scotland won off the last ball.
-Even following a string of low scores, he remained one of Scotland's batting mainstays.
+Even following a string of low scores, he remained one of Scotland's batting mainstays till his retirement in 2011.

 1870 Harry Graham (Australia)